burtonrasmussen/burtonrasmussen.github.io/_projects/Arduino IR Remote/index.md

 ---
 layout: post
 title: Arduino IR Universal Remote
-description: This project documents the design and development of a custom, ESP32-based universal IR remote.
-It showcases a journey from initial concept sketching and circuit prototyping to advanced PCB design, highlighting skills in electronics, embedded systems, and design for manufacturability.
-The project is currently in the PCB design phase, demonstrating a commitment to seeing a complex project through to a polished final product.
+description: This project showcases my electronics skills and design approach in making an ESP-32 universal IR remote.
+It showcases my process from initial concept sketching and circuit prototyping to PCB design.
+The project is currently in the PCB design phase, demonstrating my commitment to seeing a complex project through to a polished final product.

 skills:
 - Circuit Design & Prototyping
 - PCB Design (KiCAD)
-- Schematic Capture
-- Embedded Systems (ESP32/Arduino)
+- ESP32/Arduino
 - Soldering & Electronics Assembly
-- Component Selection (THT vs. SMD)
+- Component Selection
-main-image: /path/to/your/main-image.jpg
+main-image: /20240720_063313-cropped.jpg
 ---

 # Project Goal